USTA SOUTHWEST BYLAWS

 SECTION 4.
 QUORUM AND ACTIONS BY THE MEMBERSHIP

 At all Meetings of the SWS Membership, the presence, either in person or by proxy, of the representatives of one-third of the votes of the voting membership shall constitute a quorum, and a vote of the majority of those votes present shall constitute the action of the SWS Membership, except for amendments to these Bylaws which require a two-thirds vote of all votes cast pursuant to Article XII.

 At the call to order of each Meeting of the SWS Membership, Organization Members shall designate a representative to vote.
 In addition, proxies completed in accordance with these Bylaws shall be accepted.

 Meetings of the SWS Membership shall be presided over by the President, or, if the President is not present, by the Vice President.
 In the event neither the President nor the Vice President is present, a chairperson may be chosen by the members present only if the meeting has been called in accordance with Sections 1 through 4 of this Article.
 The Secretary, or in the absence of the Secretary, a person chosen at the meeting shall act as Secretary of the meeting.

 SECTION 7.
 APPEAL OF DECISIONS

-An appeal of a decision of the Board may be made at the next Annual Meeting of the USTA SWS Membership or at a Special Meeting duly called under Section 2 of this Article.
-A motion for reconsideration of a decision of the Board must be submitted in writing to the Secretary within thirty (30) days of notice of the decision and requires a vote of a majority of those votes present to constitute an action.
-On appeal, the ruling of the USTA SWS Membership shall be final.
+An appeal of a decision of the Board may be made at the next Annual Meeting of the SWS Membership or at a Special Meeting of the SWS Membership duly called as provided in this Article.
+A motion for reconsideration of a decision of the Board must be submitted in writing to the Secretary within 30 days of notice of the decision and requires a vote of a majority of those votes present to constitute an action.
+On appeal, the ruling of the SWS Membership shall be final.
 A vote on any new proposals shall also require a vote of a majority of those present to constitute an action.

 SECTION 8.
 ORDER OF BUSINESS